Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Partner the intense heat with the constant humidity and you’ll be begging for a shower before pulling out of the driveway.
 But before I get some sassy remark, allow me to explain.
 I knew that living in North Carolina would require becoming acquainted with a humid sub-tropical climate, but even after 12 years I still can’t get used to it.

-Likewise, rain is not uncommon during the summer months.
+Rain is not uncommon during the summer months.
 Know what that means?
 Sauna-quality humidity (yay!).
-Not to mention the plethora of problems that arise when humidity becomes a part of your daily life.
+Plus, the plenty of problems that arise when humidity becomes a part of your daily life.

 Speaking of, here’s a local’s tip: Purchase these bad boys before moving to North Carolina.
 They’re non-negotiable in my book because they prevent things from molding overnight.
 You can thank me later.

 Find a job before moving to North Carolina is vital (especially if you plan to live in the rural parts of the state).
-But don’t just take my word for it, with an unemployment rate sitting at 3.8%, North Carolina isn’t one of the easiest states to find work.
+But don’t just take my word for it, with an unemployment rate sitting at 3.5% (which isn’t terrible), North Carolina isn’t one of the easiest states to find work.

 Just when you think summers in North Carolina can’t get worse, you’ll experience the threat of a looming hurricane.
 Many folks are surprised to learn that North Carolina the 3rd most hurricane prone state in the country.